 This is a 4-unit course.
-Under the policies adopted by the GSM, you should expect an average of four hours per week of instruction (including breaks).
+Under the policies adopted by the GSM, you should expect an average of four hours per week of instruction (including asynchronous sessions, synchronous sessions, and breaks).
 The approximate hourly workload out of class should be 4-12 hours.
 For success, I would recommend at minimum that you:

-- Attend all sessions - Read each chapter both before and after each session - Actively think and participate in class discussions and exercises - Do the recommended homework problems following each chapter
+- Attend all sessions - Read each chapter both before and after each session - Actively think and participate in class discussions - Do the recommended homework problems following each chapter